bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-58-humility-practice.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 63</span></h3>
-<p>The ultimate life avoid the temptation to use your knowledge or skills to make others feel inferior, instead using your abilities to lift others up.</p>
+<p>Joa avoid the temptation to use your knowledge or skills to make others feel inferior, instead using your abilities to lift others up.</p>
 </div>

 <div class="verse">